-If you want to file a medical malpractice claim in Maryland, you have to jump through a 1,000 hoops and, if you skip even one, it might be fatal to your case.
+If you want to file a medical malpractice claim in Maryland, jump through 1,000 hoops and, if you skip even one, it might be fatal to your case.
 In Heavenly Days Crematorium v.
 Harris Smariga, we look at the loops and the hoops you have to jump through to sue an engineer, architect, or land surveyor in Maryland.
 It is not 1,000 hoops.
 But it is plenty.This case begins with a statement of fundamental tort law.
 I would rather have it begin with an inside look at how Heavenly Days Crematorium was named.

 Facts of the Case